 From my very first blog posts back in 2010, my message has been simple – we are going to need to learn to create a future life without petroleum products, at least in the amounts that we currently use them.

 Whether the problem is low supply and unaffordable prices, or high supply with unprofitable prices, we are rapidly reaching the end of the oil era.

 Like our friend said, though, we have nothing with which to replace it.
 Oh, they’re working on stuff, but there’s nothing available that will replace the affordable availability of oil – and it’s quite likely there never will be.

 Some people react to this with thoughts of happiness.
 Good, they say.
-Get rid of the gas, get rid of the petroleum, and we’ll all live better lives.
+Get rid of the gas, get rid of the petroleum, create a life without oil and gas, and we’ll all live better lives.

 Except we won’t.

 If you take a moment and look around, I challenge you to find all of the items that were made out of petroleum, made with petroleum fuel, or transported to you by petroleum.
 Actually, the list will be shorter if you look for the items that were not.